 Planning for Failure: Landslide Analysis for a Safer Society

-In this module students learn empirical methods of mass movement (landslide) hazard mapping and how to tie that making smarter societal choices.
+In this module students learn empirical methods of mass movement (landslide) hazard mapping and how to tie that to making smarter societal choices.
 Students explore landslide detection from digital topographic data, the distributive pattern of landslides in a region, and how predictive models (susceptibility maps) are developed and analyzed.
 This culminates in generating of a risk analysis report and management plan.
 Materials for student reading and preparation exercises, in-class discussions, lab exercises, group activities, and jigsaw experience are all provided, including teaching tips and suggestions for modifications for a variety of classes.

 For an introductory-level module on landslide hazards, please see Surface Process Hazards: Living with Landslides

 - Students come away from the module with a robust understanding of landslide susceptibility analysis, as well as more concrete understanding of the societal impact of mass movements and steps that can be taken to improve resilience.